-- 1. Employees must report positive test results to Human Resources, Gillian Ulrich, Leave Coordinator, at ulrichg@matc.edu or Rebecca Wincell, Benefits Manager, at wincellr@matc.edu.
+- 1. Employees must report positive test results to Human Resources by emailing employeecovid@matc.edu.
 Response time from HR is no more than 24 hours. - 2.
-The HR Team will notify Operations and Public Safety which areas the person with the positive test result was in for additional cleaning protocols, and notify the COVID Monitoring Team to begin a contact investigation. - 3.
-The COVID Monitoring Team will notify the appropriate local health authority. - 4.
-A member of the COVID Monitoring Team will work with the Office of General Counsel to distribute notification to students or employees in the same work or class space as the COVID-positive employee.
+The HR Team will notify Operations and Public Safety which areas the person with the positive test result was in for additional cleaning protocols, and HR will notify the COVID Monitoring Team to begin a contact investigation. - 3.
+The COVID Monitoring Team will notify the appropriate local health authority. - A member of the COVID Monitoring Team will work with the Office of General Counsel to distribute notification to students or employees in the same work or class space as the COVID-positive employee.
 A templated communication is used. - 5.
 An HR Team member will contact the employee who tested positive.
 They will instruct the employee to check with his/her supervisor about the possibility to work remotely and inform the employee of any paid leave available.
 They will also determine who (if anyone) the employee had close contact with on campus in the 48 hours before they developed their first symptom or received a positive test result if they had no symptoms.
 Close contact is defined by the CDC as less than 6 feet for 15 minutes or longer.
 The individual will also be asked what rooms/areas of campus they were in and on what date.

-- 6. The HR Team will create a list of individuals who need to be contacted.
-Employees on this list will be contacted by the HR Team and students on this list will be contacted by the Student COVID Response Team.
-Prior to contacting individuals, the team will check the Wisconsin Department of Health website for testing options available for COVID-19. - 7.
-When communicating with the "close contact" employees, the team member will be mindful of privacy and confidentiality laws, including withholding the name of the reporting individual.
+- The HR Team will create a list of individuals who need to be contacted.
+Employees on this list will be contacted by the HR Team and students on this list will be contacted by the Student COVID Response Team. - 7.
+When communicating with the close contact employees, the team member will be mindful of privacy and confidentiality, including withholding the name of the reporting individual.
 Communication will be general and indicate that an employee with whom they came in contact has recently tested positive for COVID-19.
-Any employees who came in "close contact" with the employee will be sent home for a 14-day period, with the ability to work remotely, if appropriate, to reduce the risk of spreading the virus.
-If an employee is unable to work remotely, they should be given information on paid leave available.
-Employees will also be encouraged to contact their healthcare provider or given options for testing at a local site. - 8.
-Employees who have tested positive for COVID-19 can discontinue the isolation period based on their local public health department's instruction. - Employee's personal health information and additional health information obtained in the course of the contact investigation are maintained in the same manner as all other personal health information and consistent with federal and state privacy laws.
+Any employees who came in close contact with the employee will be sent home for the CDC-recommended period, with the ability to work remotely, if appropriate, to reduce the risk of spreading the virus.
+If an employee is unable to work remotely, they will be given information on paid leave available.
+Employees will also be encouraged to contact their healthcare provider and pursue testing at a local site. - 8.
+Employees who have tested positive for COVID-19 can discontinue the isolation period based on their local public health department's instruction. - 9.
+Employee health information obtained in the course of the contact investigation is confidential, consistent with federal and state privacy laws.